ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 If your project is selected for a drop on Art Blocks, you'll need to have the following information ready.
 This is typically collected near the end of the process, so you'll have time to make these decisions as you're onboarding.

 ```
-Would you like your Ropsten testnet project made public?
+Would you like your Goerli testnet project made public?
 YES/NO

 [Curated/Playground/Factory]
 Project name: